Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 The Car Maker Playset is over a foot tall, designed to resemble a futuristic 2 story “garage” and its handle at the top reminiscent of the legendary Vac-U-Form.
 However, unlike that device, the Car Maker Playset is safe to the touch, even when the electric powered “oven” is melting the stick of wax that becomes the body of a car.
 And since everything is digital now, there’s no surprise that light and sound effects and even voice prompts accompany the entire process, making it not only safe but near impossible to do wrong.
+For preschoolers, one of the most engaging toys that provides games that revolve around an education subject is the one described in the Fisher price code n learn kinderbot robot toy review.

 So having unpacked the Car Maker, I stood it on a table and plugged it into a wall outlet.
 A disc on the front immediately lit up, the front-mounted door popped open and a digital male voice told me to insert a mold.
 Not ready to do all that, I searched in vain for an “Off” button and had to settle with pulling out the AC cord.
 Now that I wasn’t being rushed, I could examine what was included: two molds of different styled cars, a set of three metal chassis’ with wheels, a package of 10 colored wax sticks and a set of decals.
+Also, check out the Really rad robot toy review for an interactive remote control toy with 50+ functions and sounds.

 I plugged the Car Maker back into the electric outlet and assembled one of the molds together — clips at the side held it steady.
 I then inserted it into the open space at the front of the Car Maker and pushed it in till a mechanism took over and gave a “click” sound.
 I then was told to close the door, which required pushing it upward as I pressed the glowing disc right above it.
 I was now told to insert a wax stick into the hole at the top.
 So I did.